First Move Wins

 “I need to find my guy,” Ekster said, looking around.
 “He’s going to hook us up.”

-Ekster's “guy” was a theatrical, strawberry-blond man in an impeccable light blue suit and heeled boots.
+Ekster's ‘guy’ was a theatrical, strawberry-blond man in an impeccable light blue suit and heeled boots.
 He welcomed them with a blinding smile into a private room on the fifth floor.
 Central Mall offered a variety of personal shopping experiences, and these types of rooms were more than common in the vast mall.
-This blond man with his dashing presence, however, didn't look like one of the mall’s many generic personal shoppers, but more so like a slick, top salesman who was welcoming his favourite client.
+This blond man with his dashing presence, however, didn't look like one of the mall’s many generic personal shoppers, but more so like a slick, top-of-the-line salesman.

 “Ekster, Ekster, Ekster,” the guy passionately said as he had Ekster locked into a firm handshake with both hands.
-With his raised boots and perfect blowout he appeared a touch taller than Ekster himself, and his crisp silk suit made the other’s loose fitted two-piece appear casual and nonchalant in comparison.
+With his raised boots and perfect blowout he appeared to be a touch taller than Ekster himself, and his crisp silk suit made the other man’s loose fitted two-piece appear casual and nonchalant in comparison.

-Max and Mina were quickly distracted by the latest issue of the mall’s official catalogue, while Prisma politely sat down on one of the couches with Dust, who was busy keeping Farello in check. Åke was the only one trying to listen in with the conversation, but in the end had to conclude he didn't understand a word.
-He could piece together the general gist of it through the occasional contextual clue, such as when the guy started to excessively compliment Ekster’s suit, a sentiment which Ekster didn't bother to reciprocate.
+Max and Mina were quickly distracted by the latest issue of the mall’s official catalogue and the assortment of free snacks, while Prisma politely sat down on the very edge of a nearby couch.
+Dust had her hands full keeping Farello in check. Åke was the only one trying to listen in to the conversation, but in the end had to conclude he didn't understand a word.
+He could piece together the general gist of it through the occasional clue, such as when the guy started to excessively gesture at Ekster’s suit, a sentiment which Ekster didn't bother to reciprocate.

 Next thing they knew, Ekster had ended the small talk by briskly introducing the others, and the tall blond vigorously shook their hands one by one, making sure to let everyone know the honor was absolutely his.
-He introduced himself as Robijn, didn’t specifically recognize Åke and gave everyone a similar amount of polite attention, until being completely stopped in his tracks by Dust.
+He introduced himself as Robijn, didn’t seem to recognize Åke and gave everyone the same amount of polite attention.
+Finally he reached the end of the line, and was completely stopped in his tracks by the sight of Dust.
 He audibly gasped as he shook her hand.

-“I am honored to make your acquaintance,” he said with his free hand over his heart.
-“Miss, pardon my impudence, but never before have I—” he gently turned the back of her hand up and intently studied the tattoos tracing up her arm.
-“My Goodness Grace.
+“I am simply humbled to make your acquaintance,” he said with his free hand over his heart.
+“Miss, pardon my impudence, but never before have I—” He gently turned the back of her hand up and intently studied the tattoos tracing up her arm.
+“My Goodness gracious.
 Just exquisite.
 Excuse my ignorance, but these markings… are you by any chance native to the South Mediterranean No-Man community?”

 “Oh,” Dust giggled.
 “That's what you call us here?”

-“My days, to behold genuine No-Man scriptures on a live person… They’re gorgeous, just gorgeous, miss.
-It’s delightful to see how you’re showing them off, proudly.
+“My days, to behold genuine No-Man scriptures on a person in real life… They’re gorgeous, just gorgeous, miss.
+It’s delightful to see how you’re showing them off proudly.
 Are your legs tattooed?”

 Dust, who often exposed as much skin as appropriate, happened to be wearing a pair of pleated culottes today.
 “Certainly not,” she said.
 “I’m very much uprooted.”